3-year-old riding one of Texas’ migrant buses dies on the way to Chicago, officials say

 “Every loss of life is a tragedy,” the Texas Division of Emergency Management said in a statement.
 “Once the child presented with health concerns, the bus pulled over and security personnel on board called 9-1-1 for emergency attention.”

+The Biden administration is suing Texas over wrecking ball-sized buoys placed on the Rio Grande this summer, saying the water barrier poses environmental and humanitarian concerns.
+Texas has also begun separating some migrant families on the border in what marks a shift by state police, who have previously said that families should stay together.

+Abbott spokesperson Renae Eze referred questions Friday night about the child’s death to the state’s emergency management agency, which has operated the bus program since it launched in 2022.

 The child received treatment from paramedics and later died at a hospital, according to the agency.
 The bus departed from the Texas border city of Brownsville.
-State officials said all passengers had their temperature taken and were asked if they had any medical conditions.

-Spokespersons for Texas’ emergency management agency did not immediately respond to questions seeking additional details Friday.
+All passengers had their temperature taken and were asked if they had any medical conditions, according to Texas’ emergency management agency, which did not immediately respond to requests for more details Friday night.

 Illinois officials said in a statement they were working with health officials, state police and federal authorities “to the fullest extent possible to get answers in this tragic situation.”